There are many versions of this story that appears in three old texts.

 It is easy for the mind to wander off and sink into the ocean.
 For this, the process of sense withdrawal or pratyahara, is essential.
 This is the tortoise that supports Mandhara.
 The poison is all the gross, negative experiences and emotions that emerge in a spiritual aspirant as the mind begins to detoxify.
 These are all the mental suppressions toxic to spiritual growth.
 The only one who can handle them is Shiva, the original yogi, the Master yogi.
 The aspirant gives all his negativity up to the guru who can destroy them.
 Focus starts developing more strongly at this point and this is dharana.

-Brahma, Vishnu, Shiva signify the importance of guru.
+Brahma, Vishnu, Shiva signify the importance of guru, or an experienced teacher/guide.

 With further churning, keeping the mental awareness focused and concentrated on a single point, we have meditation or dhyana.
 After cleansing the mind of all its concepts, conditioning, and programming, the treasures emerge.
 In yoga, these are psychic powers known as siddhis.
 This happens when blockages or toxins in the chakras have been removed.
 The chakras along the spinal cord start opening up.
 The nectar, wisdom, finally emerges from within.